-A helpful Quote: “First what is not meritorious is put to an end.
+A helpful quote from the talk: “First what is not meritorious is put to an end.
 In the middle, any kind of identity is put to an end Finally, all views are put to an end.
 Those who understand this are skilled.”
-Ayradeva
+Ayradeva.

-April: “One Teacher Many Paths” – Khenmo and Ayya Santacitta presented a dialogue and one day retreat in Portland.
+“One Teacher Many Paths” – Khenmo and Ayya Santacitta presented a dialogue and one day retreat in Portland.
+View the video on their commitment to monastic life.

-In December and January, Khenmo completed two months of retreat at the Forrest Refuge Center of Insight Meditation Society.
+In December and January, Khenmo completed two months of retreat at the Forrest Refuge Center of Insight Meditation Society, in Barre, MA.

 This wonderful retreat center hosts 30 people on individual silent retreats and has maintained continuous retreat for 14 years.
 Mindfulness and calm abiding practices pervade the full day and every activity from sitting in the main shrine room to walking to meals and even while eating the meals and lying down to sleep!

-Khenmo emerged in February to a full schedule with seminars and retreats for groups colleges and in private homes!
-She worked with the Maine College of Art, Sadhana and the Kismet Foundation in Maine and Buddhist Insights and even Google offices in New York.
+Khenmo emerged from retreat in February to a full schedule with seminars and retreats for groups colleges and in private homes!
+She worked with the Maine College of Art, Sadhana and the Kismet Foundation in Maine.

-Walk to Feed the Hungry Buddhist Global Relief
+Fall 2016 California Walk to Feed the Hungry Buddhist Global Relief,

 22nd Western Buddhist Monastic Gathering